 Second lien investing

-Ares Capital has generated returns of 11.32% on its book equity.
+Ares Capital has generated returns of 11.2% on its book equity.
 This is higher than the peer average of 10.7%.
-Here’s how a few of the firm’s peers in investment management fared in terms of return on equity:
+Below is a look at how some of the firm’s peers in investment management have fared in terms of return on equity:

-Together, these companies form 4.76% of the PowerShares Global Listed Private Equity Portfolio (PSP).
+Together, these companies form 6.3% of the PowerShares Global Listed Private Equity Portfolio ETF (PSP).